 The way customers access information is constantly changing.
 A website or product design that won over its users three years ago, may not perform that well today.
 So, a design audit should be perceived as a repetitive and ongoing process.

 Website design audit.
-What is it about?
+Why is it needed?

 Your website is like a front door to your business.
 A consistent and professional look makes it welcoming and trustworthy.
 Moreover, a self-explanatory and smooth design leads to better conversions.
 That's what you need, right?

-When website goals are set, it’s high time for expert designers to conduct an audit.
 Let’s have a quick look at the basic example of the design audit checklist each designer should follow.

 Information architecture and navigation